ibm-cloud-docs/containers/cs_tutorial_rhos.md

 With Red Hat OpenShift on IBM Cloud, you can create a new app and expose your app service via an OpenShift router for external users to use.
 {: shortdesc}

 If you took a break from the last lesson and started a new terminal, make sure that you log back in to your cluster.
-Open your OpenShift console at `https://<master_URL>/console`.
+Open your OpenShift web console at `https://<master_URL>/console`.
 For example, `https://c0.containers.cloud.ibm.com:23652/console`.
-Then click your profile **IAM#user.name@email.com > Copy Login Command** and paste the copied `oc` login command into your terminal to authenticate via the CLI.
+Then from the menu bar, click your profile **IAM#user.name@email.com > Copy Login Command** and paste the copied `oc` login command into your terminal to authenticate via the CLI.
 {: tip}

 1. Create a project for your Hello World app.
 A project is an OpenShift version of a Kubernetes namespace with additional annotations.